nitintonypaul/monte-carlo-spp/README.md

 ---

 ### Mathematical Explanation
 I know, it looks confusing.
 But it's actually quite simple.
-What we are finding is $$S_t$$ which is the price which are predicting.
+What we are finding is $$S_t$$ which is the price which we are forecasting.
 It is predicted from $$S_0$$ (Price at the moment) multiplied with an expression.
 Let me break it down to you.

 $$\sigma$$ denotes the **Volatility** or how wild the share price moves.
 A highly volatile share has a good chance of changing from a significantly low amount to something that's off the clouds and vice versa.
 An example is **GameStop** (GME) during 2021 when it went from around **$7** all the way up to an all time high of **$120.75**.